 28.3 Except when Regulation 28.4 applies, interpretations of the Racing Rules by World Sailing shall be made only through publication of cases in The Case Book or The Call Books.
 The cases are authoritative interpretations and explanations of the rules.
 The calls are authoritative interpretations and explanations of the rules for the relevant discipline.

-28.3.1 The Racing Rules Committee shall decide submissions for Cases and Calls.
-Such decisions may be referred to Council as provided for in Regulation 28.2.1(b).
+28.3.1 The Racing Rules Committee shall decide Proposals for Cases and Calls.
+Such decisions may be reviewed by the Board as provided for in Regulation 28.1.

-28.3.2 Submissions or proposals for cases and calls, in English and including any necessary diagrams, shall be received at the Executive Office before the deadline in Regulation 15.6.
-If a submission or proposal duplicates a published case or call, the submission or proposal shall state why the proposed case or call is preferable.
+28.3.2 Proposals for cases and calls, in English and including any necessary diagrams, shall be received at the Executive Office.
+If a Proposal duplicates a published case or call, the Proposal shall state why the proposed case or call is preferable.

 28.3.3 The following are guidelines for publishing cases in The Case Book: